 This feature lets the call center's network administrator configure a forced reboot on agents' phones after provisioning.

-To force a reboot on provisioning using configuration file:
+- > To force a reboot on provisioning using configuration file: - Use the table below as reference.

 Table A-6: Forcing a Reboot on Provisioning